borisdiakur/skibidi/README.md

 ### How it works

-The extension simply pauses all videos on the current page and opens a new page with an iframe that is the embed version of the video you want to see, which (until now, in most cases) does not show any ads.
+The extension simply pauses all videos on the current page and, on click, opens a new page with an iframe that is the embed version of the video you want to see, which (until now, in most cases) does not show any ads.
+The embed video is opened with autoplay option set, so it's best to enable autoplay for youtube.com in your browser.
+The extension will still make sure no video is automatically, except on click.